The bottleneck of database systems has always been accessing the data. As soon as the data is in the main memory, it can be processed.

 The data block is changed in the main memory and marked as modified but not written back to the disk.

-The changed rows are written to the WAL log.
+The changed rows are written in the WAL log.

 All locks are released.
 Other sessions can now change this data block, which is still in the main memory.